CiscoUcs/intersight-ansible/README.md

 This repo represents the working copy of modules for Cisco Intersight that will submitted to Ansible in the future.
 This repo can be used to provide Cisco Intersight modules before their inclusion in official Ansible releases.

 There is currently not support for scripted install/uninstall to avoid collision with Ansible hosted modules and ongoing maintenance.
+If you are running playbooks from the top-level directory of this repository (with library and module_utils subdirectories) you should not need any other setup to use the modules.

-You can specfiy this repo as a library and module_utils location with env variables or command line options (e.g., ANSIBLE_LIBRARY=./library ansible-playbook ..).
+If needed, you can specfiy this repo as a library and module_utils location with env variables or command line options (e.g., ANSIBLE_LIBRARY=./library ansible-playbook ..).
 Alternatively, your .ansible.cfg file can be updated to use this repo as the library path with the following:
 ```
 [defaults]
 library = <path to intersight-ansible clone>/library